jas-atwal/catweb/README.md

 # CatWeb - Build, Share, and Run any app, anywhere, with Docker Enterprise Platform

-This demo will take you through a process of building and testing a web application locall using Docker Desktop Enterprise (DDE), pushing the docker image up to our private registry for scanning, signing, and promotions etc., in Docker Trusted Registry (DTR), and then running the web application via a container on Swarm or vanilla upstream Kubernetes through Docker Universal Control Plane (UCP).
+This demo will take you through a process of building and testing a web application locally using Docker Desktop Enterprise (DDE), pushing the docker image up to our private registry for scanning, signing, and promotions etc., in Docker Trusted Registry (DTR), and then running the web application via a container on Swarm or vanilla upstream Kubernetes through Docker Universal Control Plane (UCP).

 ## Demo setup